Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 What are Clinical Trials?

 A clinical trial is a human research study designed by scientists and medical experts to answer questions about a disease and potential new therapies.
-They are an essential and necessary component of the scientific research process.
-Simply put, there is no other way for research to show that a proposed treatment works.
+They are an essential component of the scientific research process.
+Simply put, there is no other way for research to show that a potential treatment works.

 Learn more by reading below: